PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 ## Your own integral or external hard drives

-According to the [University’s guidance](https://www.ed.ac.uk/sites/default/files/atoms/files/quickguide\_02\_proof01\_0.pdf): You should encrypt the drive *“Don’t keep copies of data with personally identifying information on portable media unless safeguards (such as encryption) are used.”* **Using your own drives is generally also not an adequate solution for retaining a “golden copy”, “original” or “only copy” of research data.** Drives and laptops fail regularly so fall far short of the university’s triple-backed up network drive as a place for safekeeping data.
+**Using your own drives is generally also not an adequate solution for retaining a “golden copy”, “original” or “only copy” of research data.** Drives and laptops fail regularly in the short term and almost inevitably in the medium to long term.
+Even multiple external hard drives falls far short of the university’s triple-backed up network drive as a place for safekeeping data.
+If you do keep data locally, according to the [University’s guidance](https://www.ed.ac.uk/sites/default/files/atoms/files/quickguide\_02\_proof01\_0.pdf): You should encrypt the drive *“Don’t keep copies of data with personally identifying information on portable media unless safeguards (such as encryption) are used.”*

 ---